popeindustries/dvlp/README.md

 - **No middleware**: write application servers without special dev/build/bundle middleware
 - **No infrastructure**: mock external JSON/EventSource/WebSocket resources
 - **No waiting**: restart application servers in the blink of an eye
-- **No refreshing**: automatically reload browsers on file change
+- **No refreshing**: automatically reload clients on file change

 ### How it works

-**dvlp** allows you to easily serve files from one or more project directories (`static` mode), or from your custom application server (`app` mode).
-In both cases, **dvlp** automatically injects the necessary reload script into HTML responses to enable reloading, watches all files for changes, restarts the `app` server if necessary, and reloads all connected browsers.
+**dvlp** allows you to easily serve resources from one or more project directories (`static` mode), from your custom application server (`app` mode), or from your Electron desktop application (`electron` mode).
+In all cases, **dvlp** automatically injects the necessary reload script into HTML responses to enable reloading, watches all files for changes, restarts the `app` server/ `electron` application if necessary, and reloads all connected clients.

-In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (`import "lodash"`), which are not supported by browsers, work by re-writing all import paths to valid urls.
-Since most `node_modules` packages are still published as CommonJS modules, each bare import is also bundled and converted to an ESM module using [esbuild](https://esbuild.github.io).
+In addition, when working with JS modules, **dvlp** will ensure that so-called _bare_ imports (`import "lodash"`), which are not natively supported by browsers, work by re-writing all import paths to valid urls.
+Since some `node_modules` packages are still published as CommonJS modules, non-ESM packages are bundled and converted to an ESM module using [esbuild](https://esbuild.github.io).
 These bundles are versioned and cached for efficient reuse in the `.dvlp` directory under your project root.

 ### Bonus!